IsmailElnaggar/CHASE2025_Cross_Dataset_SCG_Benchmark/README.md

 ### Thoughts on visual inspection of spectograms
-* Okay so these are filtered signals, Even though there seems to be some noise in the signals I can still see high frequency energy lines that coincide with the visual peaks in the filtered signal which are our heart beats.
+* Okay so I can see high frequency energy areas that coincide with the visual peaks in the filtered signal which are our heart beats.
 * So i want to apply some techniques that minimize the frequency or energy displayed in the frequency bands that don't represent SCG heart beat complexes..
 I'm going to use a type of mode decompisition that is inspired by successive variational mode decomposition (SVMD) that you can apply to a signal so that the signal is decomposed into a set of signals that represent the original signal, these modes will try to capture the periodic "oscillations" which are representing the heart beat complexes in the signal.
 This decomposition should also in theory not capture the noise in the signal especially this background diffuse noise present throughout the signal.
 * One important downside is the assumption that the noise present in the signal will be mostly separated from the signal.
 In signals that are very noisy or have motion artifact spikes, this method can fail.
 This should be considered when deciding to apply this method or some type of motion artifact pre-processing to remove these types of artifacts should be applied to the signals beforehand